canfar/openstack-sandbox/doc/CANFAR_Services_OpenStack.md

        self.install_mbr(self.imagepath)
    ```

+In order to continue using the VMOD+vmstore mechanism to manage users VMs, one workaround is to have a local copy of the booted image on the /vmstore partition. **vmstore** will then understand as a current sync and not try to overwrite the boot loader.
+The **add-to-vm** vmod script could be modified to copy the VM file image from the host processing node to the VM.
+This is clearly a hack, but avoids us too much development on vmstore for only a few month transition period.

 ## Nimbus batch processing after OpenStack vmod sessions

 If we use OpenStack/KVM for vmod sessions, but continue to use Nimbus/Xen for batch processing, we will need to ensure that these images are backwards compatible.